Soldiers in cold-water surf conditioning, building the aerobic endurance capacity that adapts to sustained training

-How Aerobic Capacity Adapts to Training
+How Aerobic Capacity Adapts to Training | Key Adaptations

-January 22, 20263 min read
+January 22, 202610 min read

 What Aerobic Capacity Really Means

 Aerobic capacity refers to the body’s ability to produce energy using oxygen.
-It’s commonly associated with VO₂max, but in practice it also includes how efficiently you move, how long you can sustain effort, and how well you recover between bouts of work.
+It’s commonly associated with VO₂ max, but in practice it also includes how efficiently you move, how long you can sustain effort, and how well you recover between bouts of work.

-The Primary Adaptations
+The Primary Aerobic Training Adaptations

 Aerobic training produces a wide range of changes across the cardiovascular and muscular systems.
 These adaptations work together rather than in isolation.